rodekruis/IBF-drought-pipeline/README.md

 ## Adding a New Country
 1. **Update Configuration:** Add the new country to the configuration file.
 2. **Define Climate Regions:** Create and upload the climate regions dataset for the new country to the Azure Cosmos database.
+Look at the [add_climate region script](data_updates/add_climateregions_cosmos.py) for instruction on how to do this